 LoRa is the second most deployed wireless IoE technology.
 It’s very similar in performance to NB-IoT, providing speeds of about 50 kbps, but coverage is generally a lot smaller.
 LoRa is designed to operate on unlicensed spectrum, that is, radio spectrum that the government releases for public use.
 In Australia we use the 915 MHz band but in order to play nice with others, we’re limited to a maximum power of 1 Watt, which means a base station on the ground generally doesn’t reach much further than about 10-15 km.
 That being said, it all depends on height – the world record for LoRa distance is 702 km by using a weather balloon at 127,000 ft!

 You won’t find many national LoRa networks, most are deployed on an ad-hoc basis to provide coverage where needed, fortunately deploying your own LoRa network is both cheap and easy.

-Powertec are experts at designing long distance LoRa networks.
-We supply turn-key LoRa base stations, and our myinsight.io system is not only capable of communicating via LoRa, it can even be turned into a mini LoRa base station.
+Powertec is an expert at designing long-distance LoRa networks.
+We supply turn-key LoRa base stations, and our myinsight.io system is not only capable of communicating via LoRa, but it can also even be turned into a mini LoRa base station.

 eMTC / LTE-M